ghamadi/asms-api/README.md

 It is now in the process of being depracated in favor of a more stable, multi-user version that is intended for commercial use upon production.

 The source code is open now for demonstration purposes only.
+Documentation of the API endpoints will follow.